Prefix-bounded matrices: Introduction

-A {\bf box} $T(f,g) := \{x\in {\bf R}\sp S : f\leq x\leq g\}$ is a polyhedron defined by functions $f\leq g$ where $f$ may have $-\infty $ values, $g$ may have $+\infty $ values.
-A {\bf plank} $K(\alpha,\beta ):= \{x\in {\bf R}\sp S : \alpha \leq \widetilde x(S) \leq \beta \}$ is a polyhedron defined by numbers $-\infty \leq \alpha \leq \beta \leq +\infty $.
+A {\bf box} $T(f,g) \coloneqq \{x\in \R^S : f\leq x\leq g\}$ is a polyhedron defined by functions $f\leq g$ where $f$ may have $-\infty$ values, $g$ may have $+\infty$ values.
+A {\bf plank} $K(\alpha,\beta) \coloneqq \{x\in \R^S : \alpha \leq \widetilde x(S) \leq \beta \}$ is a polyhedron defined by numbers $-\infty \leq \alpha \leq \beta \leq +\infty$.

-For a polyhedron $Q:=\{x : Ax\leq b\}$ and a positive integer $k$, the polyhedron $\{x : Ax\leq kb\}$ is called the {\bf $\boldsymbol{k}$-elongation} (or just an elongation) of $Q$.
+For a polyhedron $Q \coloneqq \{x : Ax\leq b\}$ and a positive integer $k$, the polyhedron $\{x : Ax\leq kb\}$ is called the {\bf $\boldsymbol{k}$-elongation} (or just an elongation) of $Q$.
 An integral polyhedron $Q$ is said to admit the {\bf integer decomposition property} if, for every positive integer $k$, every integral vector of the $k$-elongation of $Q$ can be expressed as the sum of $k$ integral vectors in $Q$.
-Baum and Trotter~\cite{baum1978integer} proved that a polyhedron described by a TU-matrix and an integral bounding vector has the integer decomposition property.
+Baum and Trotter~\cite{baum1978integer} proved that a polyhedron described by a TU matrix and an integral bounding vector has the integer decomposition property.

-As a significant sharpening of this result, Gijswijt and Regts~\cite{gijswijt2012polyhedra} (see Theorem~6 in their paper) proved that the projection (along coordinate axes) of a polyhedron $Q \subseteq {\bf R}\sp n$ defined by a TU-matrix and an integral bounding vector admits the {\bf integer Carath\'eodory property}.
+As a significant sharpening of this result, Gijswijt and Regts~\cite{gijswijt2012polyhedra} proved that the projection (along coordinate axes) of a polyhedron $Q \subseteq \R^S$ defined by a TU matrix and an integral bounding vector admits the {\bf integer Carath\'eodory property}, see Theorem~6 in their paper.
 That is, for every positive integer $k$, any integral vector $z^*$ in the $k$-elongation of $Q$ can be expressed as a positive integer linear combination of affinely independent integral vectors in $Q$.
 More precisely, there exist affinely independent integral vectors $z_1, \dots, z_t \in Q$ and positive integers $\mu_1, \dots, \mu_t$ such that $\mu_1 + \dots + \mu_t = k$ and $z^* = \mu_1 z_1 + \dots + \mu_t z_t$.
+In particular, every integral vector $z^*$ in the $k$-elongation of $Q$ can be expressed as a positive integer linear combination of at most $|S|+1$ integral members of $Q$.